MonikaBarget/Insulae/README.md

 * Georeferencing and comparing historic maps (produced by the Homann family) in terms of content, style and purpose

-* Distant reading/topic modelling of selected geographic, educational and commercial dictionaries
+* Distant reading/topic modelling of selected geographic, educational and commercial dictionaries (e.g. using full-text provided by the Bavarian State Library in Munich)

 * Extracting information on relevant places and people from Wikidata and the German National Library (DNB)